morganmccol/morganmccol.github.io/content/posts/sketch-to-github.md

 ---
-title: Using Sketch with Git
+title: Sketch to GitHub
-date: 2020-06-16
+date: 2020-06-17
 published: true
-tags: ['sketch', 'software', 'tutorial']
+tags: ['tutorial', 'software', 'sketch']
 series: false
 cover_image: ./images/sketch.png
 canonical_url: false
 description: ""
 ---

-**Using Sketch with Git** was developed to track changes, handle merge conflicts, and prevent file overrides when sharing Sketch files between multiple people.
+**Sketch to GitHub** was a project I created to apply version control to individual Sketch files.
+This allowed us to handle merge conflicts and prevent file overrides when sharing files between multiple people.

-This was accomplished through two scripts: one for downloading and another for uploading Sketch files within a single GitHub repository.
+Version control was added through the use of two custom Bash scripts: one for downloading files from a GitHub repository and another for uploading files to the same repository.

-**Downloading Sketch Files from GitHub**
+## Downloading Sketch Files

-This script used a `/sketch` folder inside the repository to build and store Sketch files after download.
-It would run automatically using Git Hooks for `post-merge` and `post-pull`.
+This script used a `/sketch` folder inside the repository to rebuild and store updated Sketch files after download.
+It ran automatically using Git Hooks for `post-merge` and `post-pull`.

 The following workflow was performed:

-1. Remove all existing `.sketch` files
+1. Remove all existing `.sketch` files from folder
-1. Export each Sketch directory to a `.zip` file
+1. Export each Sketch directory from repository to its own `.zip` file
-1. Copy `.zip` file to `.sketch` file
+1. Convert `.zip` file to `.sketch` file
-1. Remove `.zip` files
+1. Remove leftover `.zip` files

 ```bash
 #!/bin/sh